What is Benign Prostatic Hyperplasia (BPH)?

 In rare cases, erectile dysfunction and retrograde ejaculation (semen flowing backward into the bladder instead of out of the penis) may also occur.

-- Good candidates for minimally invasive surrey include men with:
+Good candidates for minimally invasive surgery include men with:

 - Moderate to severe BPH symptoms